shailesh-singh-ss/MCQ-Generator/README.md

-# MCQ Question Generator with AI
+# MCQ Generator with AI

 This project leverages generative AI to create multiple-choice questions (MCQs) with a review mechanism.
 The system utilizes `LangChain`, `Python`, `Streamlit`, and the `Cohere` LLM (Language Model) to generate questions based on the content of uploaded PDF or TXT files.